maartenpaauw/model-states-for-filament-docs/README.md

 }
 ```

 After creating a custom manager, you can specify per component which manager to use.
-For example when using the state action
+For example when using the state
+action, you can chain the `->manager(...)` method after making the `StateAction`.

 ```php
 use App\States\CustomManager;